 Financial instruments, which subject the Company to potential concentrations of credit risk, consist principally of the Company's billed and unbilled accounts receivable.
 The Company's accounts receivable result from sales to customers within the federal government, state and local agencies and with commercial customers in various industries.
 The Company performs ongoing credit evaluations of its commercial customers.
 Credit is extended based on evaluation of the customer's financial condition and collateral is not required.
-The accounts receivable are recorded at the invoiced amount and do not bear interest.
-See Note 12 for a discussion of our significant customers.
+Accounts receivable are recorded at the invoiced amount and do not bear interest.
+See Note 12 for a discussion of the Company's significant customers.

 On May 19, 2010, the Company issued 10% Senior Secured Notes in the aggregate principal amount of \$225.0 million (the "Original Notes") in an unregistered offering pursuant to Rule 144A and Regulation S under the Securities Act of 1933, as amended (the "Securities Act"), of which \$133.0 million was used to finance the acquisition of Gichner Holdings, Inc. ("Gichner") (See Note 2).
-As of June 27, 2010, the principal amount of \$225.0 million is outstanding under the Original Notes.
-The Original Notes mature on June 1, 2017 and accrue interest at the rate of 10% per annum which is due and payable semi-annually, in arrears, on June 1 and December 1 of each year, commencing on December 1, 2010.
+On August 11, 2010, the Company completed an exchange offer for the Original Notes pursuant to a registration rights agreement entered into in connection with the issuance of the Original Notes.
+In the exchange offer, the Company offered to exchange the Original Notes for a like aggregate amount of 10% Senior Secured Notes due June 1, 2017 registered under the Securities Act (the "Exchange Notes").
+The Exchange Notes have substantially similar terms as the Original Notes, except that the Exchange Notes do not have transfer restrictions or registration rights.
+The Exchange Notes are fully and unconditionally guaranteed, jointly and severally, on a senior secured basis by the Company and each of its subsidiaries, as the guarantors thereof.
+The Company will pay interest on the Exchange Notes semi-annually, in arrears, on June 1 and December 1 of each year, beginning December 1, 2010.
+As of September 26, 2010, the principal amount of \$225.0 million is outstanding under the Exchange Notes.
 In addition, the Company has \$25.0 million available under a new senior secured revolving credit agreement.
-See Note 9 for a complete description of the Original Notes and revolving Credit Facility.
+See Note 9 for a complete description of the Exchange Notes and revolving Credit Facility.